foxfriends/smarttab.kak/README.md

   <kbd>Tab</kbd> will insert `\t` character if your cursor is inside indentation area, e.g. before any
   non-whitespace character, and insert spaces if cursor is after any non-whitespace character.
 Aligning cursors with <kbd>&</kbd> uses `space`.
+* `autoconfigtab` - choose the above based upon one of the existing settings (see later section).

 By default **smarttab.kak** affects only <kbd>Tab</kbd> and <kbd>></kbd> keys.
 If you want to deindent lines that are being indented with the spaces by hitting <kbd>Backspace</kbd>, you can set `softtabstop`